isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **Particulate air pollution on cardiovascular mortality in the tropics: impact on the elderly**

 Yap, J., Ng, Y., Yeo, K. K., Sahlén, A., Lam, C. S. P., Lee, V., & Ma, S. (2019).
 Particulate air pollution on cardiovascular mortality in the tropics: impact on the elderly. *Environmental Health: A Global Access Science Source*, *18*(34).
-Retrieved 2021, February 23, from EBSCOhost Academic Search Complete via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1329/](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"}
+Retrieved 2021, February 23, from [EBSCOhost Academic Search Complete](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"} via NLB’s eResources website.

 Air pollution has a significant health impact, and this study examines the health impact of air pollution, particularly among the elderly, in a tropical region.
 Contemporary population-based data from an equatorial country with tropical climate show that exposure to particulate air pollution was significantly associated with non-accidental mortality and cardiovascular mortality, especially in the elderly.